wk8481/TaekwondoManagement/README.md

     - type: type of the technique (enum)
     - description: description of the technique
 - Relationships:
-    - Many-to-One with Instructor: a technique is taught by one instructor
     - One-to-Many with StudentTechnique: a technique can be practiced by multiple students

 ### StudentTechnique